Fleek-PIatform/website/src/content/guides/fleek-nextjs-guide/index.md

 ### Fleek Account Creation

-The first thing we’ll need to do is create a Fleek account: head over to http://app.fleek.xyz, and click on the `Create a Free Account` button.
+The first thing we’ll need to do is create a Fleek account: head over to http://app.fleek.xyz, and click on the `Create a free account` button.

 > 💡 Feel free to skip this step if you already have an account on Fleek.xyz!